Trump and the rise of populism

 Across the West, there is a rising tide of people who feel excluded, alienated from mainstream politics and increasingly hostile towards minorities, immigrants and neoliberal economics.
 Many of these voters are turning to national populist movements, which have begun to change the face of Western liberal democracy, from the United States to France, Austria to the UK.

-Another strand of populism which reflected a change in the political climate was anti-globalisation.
+Another strand of populism that reflected a change in the political climate was anti-globalisation.
 In the first decades of this century anti-globalisation was dominated by the left and the politics of ecologism.
-Globalisation had created a free fire zone for global capitalism, fostering global debt and environmental despoliation.
-Anti-globalisation sentiments have since morphed into a populist revival of neo-mercantilism[19], where the interests of the nation state represent the interests of the ‘people’.
+Globalisation had created a free-fire zone for global capitalism, fostering global debt and environmental despoliation.
+Anti-globalisation sentiments have since morphed into a populist revival of neo-mercantilism[19], where the interests of the nation-state represent the interests of the ‘people’.
 It came with the concurrent baggage of isolationism where walls, actual or in the form of tariffs, provided a reassuring distance between the world and us.[20]
 This form of populist anti-globalisation looks to protectionism and is rooted in anger at the harsh disparities which globalisation inflicted on mature economies rather than on developing nations, which had been the focus of the left.

 The uneven effect of globalisation and the political consequences were described in The Road to Somewhere: The Populist Revolt and the Future of Politics by David Goodhart who contrasts those who welcomed and benefitted from globalisation, who he labeled the ‘anywhere people’ with those who were threatened by it, as it eroded their communities and way of life, these were the ‘somewhere people’.